October 27, 2023

 Pricing can vary a lot based on location, charging network, and the type of charger used.
 Local energy prices and regulations are also important factors to consider.
 While some businesses and municipalities offer free public charging as a perk, these free stations often have long lines and frequent outages.
 Relying on free public charging isn’t a viable option.

-Is it cheaper to charge EV at home or public?
+Is it cheaper to charge an EV at-home or in-public?

 How much does it cost to charge an electric vehicle in the long term?
 The answer depends on your personal driving habits and charging patterns.